-When it comes to a home clearance, many of us can get overwhelmed by the idea.
-As, with seemingly endless rooms to clear that are full of stuff, it can feel like your home clearance is just too much to handle.
+When it comes to home clearance, many of us can get overwhelmed by the idea.
+With seemingly endless rooms to clear that are full of stuff, it can feel like your home clearance is just too much to handle.

 Often, we get stressed when we don’t have a clear picture of how something will happen in our heads.
-Which is why it’s so important that we put a timeframe on a house clearance, as from there you’ll be able to backwards plan everything that needs to be done.
+This is why it’s so important that we put a timeframe on a house clearance, as from there, you’ll be able to backwards plan everything that needs to be done.

 Of course, if the rooms are very large or cluttered, you may need to allocate more time in your plan.

-A colour coding system will make your life much easier when it comes to your home clearance.
-Here you’ll be able to easily and cheaply get coloured stickers online, then stick on furniture or items to show what will happen to them.
+A colour coding system will make your life much easier regarding your home clearance.
+Here you’ll be able to quickly and cheaply get coloured stickers online and then stick them on furniture or items to show what will happen to them.
 For instance:

 - Green sticker – keep